-- Valid reasons for terminating a lease and evicting a tenant
+What are valid reasons for terminating a lease and evicting a tenant?

 In general, most states allow a landlord to terminate a lease or rental agreement if the tenant:

 When terminating a lease or rental agreement, the landlord must send the tenant a notice of termination.
-Although the names of the notices may vary in each state, termination notices usually order the tenant to do one of the following:
+Lease termination notices usually order the tenant to do one of the following:

 How does a landlord evict a tenant?

-Eviction is the court-ordered physical removal of the tenant and his or her property through the assistance of a law enforcement officer.
-Terminating a lease may require the landlord to file an eviction lawsuit, or an unlawful detainer action, if the tenant remains in the rental after receiving a termination notice.
-After the landlord sends a formal notice to the tenant, the eviction process begins when the landlord files a complaint with the court and wait for the tenant's answer.
-If the landlord prevails, whether based on the merits of the case or because the tenant failed to provide an answer, the landlord is legally entitled to repossess the property.
+Eviction is the court-ordered physical removal of the tenant and their property through the assistance of a law enforcement officer.
+Terminating a lease may require the landlord to file an eviction lawsuit or an unlawful detainer action if the tenant remains in the rental after receiving a termination notice.
+After the landlord sends a formal notice to the tenant, the eviction process begins when the landlord files a complaint with the court and waits for the tenant's answer.
+If the landlord prevails, they can repossess the property.
 A law enforcement officer may remove the tenant if they refuse to leave.

 Every state allows a landlord to collect a security deposit when a tenant moves into a rental unit.
 A security deposit is a payment to the landlord to ensure that the tenant pays rent and does not damage the property.
 State laws regulate the amount a landlord may charge for a security deposit and when the landlord must return a tenant's security deposit.

-In most states, landlord-tenant laws require the landlord to return a security deposit within 30 days, but deadlines range from 14 to 60 days.
-Within the deadline, a landlord must mail the tenant:
+In most states, landlord-tenant laws require the landlord to return a security deposit within 30 days, but deadlines can range from 14 to 60 days.
+Within the deadline, a landlord must do one of the following:

-- The entire security deposit, plus interest if required; or
+- Mail the tenant the entire security deposit, plus interest if required

-- If the landlord used the deposit for unpaid rent, to make repairs, or for cleaning, an itemized statement with a list of deductions, plus the remaining security deposit and interest if required, must be sent to the tenant.
+- If the landlord used the deposit, send the tenant an itemized statement with a list of deductions, plus the remaining security deposit and interest, if required

-If the landlord fails to return the security deposit, send an itemized statement within the legal time limit, or pay the tenant applicable interest, the tenant may sue the landlord for damages.
+If the landlord fails to do any of the following, the tenant may sue the landlord for damages:

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help